MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltrequestfileinfooncreatecompletion.md

 ## -description

-A minifilter calls **FltRequestFileInfoOnCreateCompletion** during file pre-create to request that the file manager store file information for retrieval during post create.
+A minifilter calls **FltRequestFileInfoOnCreateCompletion** during file pre-create to request that the file system stores file information for retrieval during post create.

 ## -parameters